Tufts University: Athletics

-Recently, Tufts has become one of the top athletic schools in Division III.
-The school has consistently ranked in the top ten of the Learfield Director's Cup, which ranks the top Division I, II, and III athletic programs in the country by awarding points in a pre-determined number of sports for men and women.
 In 2022, Tufts won the Learfield Director's Cup.
-In 2015–16, Tufts ranked 4th in the country, and in 2014–15 Tufts ranked 9th.
-Tufts men's lacrosse team won the school's first ever NCAA team championship in 2010, beating Salisbury State University in the championship game.
-They lost in 2011 to Salisbury in the championship.
-In 2012, the women's field hockey team won their first national championship, beating Montclair State University 2–1 in the finals.
-Coach Tina McDavitt won DIII National Coach of the Year in 2012, as well.
-The field hockey team had previously been national runners-up in 2008.
 The women's softball team won three consecutive NCAA Division III National Championships in 2013, 2014 and 2015.
-The men's lacrosse team won their second NCAA Division III National Championship in 2014 and their third Championship in 2015, beating Lynchburg.
+The men's lacrosse team won their second NCAA Division III National Championship in 2014 and their third Championship in 2015, beating Lynchburg College.
 On December 6, 2014, the men's soccer team won its first-ever DIII National Championship, defeating Wheaton College 4–2.
 The Jumbos repeated this feat two years later, winning the DIII National Championship in 2016 by defeating Calvin College 1–0.
 The men's and women's squash teams have been historically successful, ranking within the top 30 teams in the nation.
 The Men's Varsity Swim and Dive team won the first NESCAC Championship in school history in 2018 and the team placed 7th in the nation at the National Championship meet that same year.

-Tufts also fields a team of runners each year for the Boston Marathon, raising money for the Friedman School's research initiatives.
-Originally an initiative started by then President Larry Bacow as the Presidential Marathon Challenge, it has been continued by President Monaco.
-At one time Tufts was granted 200 race bibs a year and students, alumni, and other affiliates would be trained by Coach Donald Megerle from the Fall until the day itself, the current number of bibs per year is 50.
-Many of the runners are first-time marathoners, and it is tradition for participants to wear their Boston Marathon medals at graduation.

 Performed at most football games, "Tuftonia's Day", the Tufts fight song, was written in 1912 by Elliot W. Hayes.
-It can also be heard at Tufts' numerous a capella concerts and at homecoming.
+It can also be heard at Tufts' numerous a cappella concerts and at homecoming.